furechan/mintalib/README.md

 Concrete functions are available from the `mintalib.functions` module with names in lower case like `sma`, `atr`, `macd`, etc.

-Functions accept NumPy arrays, pandas objects, or polars objects as appropriate and return the same eager container type when possible.
-Functions that use multiple price columns take them as separate arguments in conventional OHLCV order.
+Functions accept NumPy arrays, pandas Series, or polars Series as inputs.
+Single-output functions preserve the input container type when possible; multi-output functions return an appropriate tabular or named result.
+Function signatures place data inputs first—for example, `series` or `high`, `low`, `close`—followed by parameters such as `period`.

 ```python